 Using a mortgage broker is becoming a popular choice, especially for people who need a mortgage and rates to better suit their needs.

 In 2017, the Canadian Mortgage and Housing Corporation’s Mortgage Consumer Survey found that people using brokers instead of a bank rose from 26% to 35%.
+Here, we will explain the differences about going with a mortgage broker compared to a bank.

-What Exactly Is A Mortgage Broker?
+What Exactly Does A Mortgage Broker Do?

 A mortgage broker is regulated by the Financial Services Legislation and they have to have a license to run.
 They look around for the best mortgages and interest rates for you and find what works within your budget.
 This is why more people may be using them instead of going to a bank.
 Banks can only offer you what they have.
 Mortgage brokers can look over a wide variety of options.